uvarc/rc-learning/content/slides/wr-rivanna-intro/index.md

 ### Cores

-- A core is an individual processor on a computer.
+- A core is an individual processor on a computer
-- Each node has multiple cores.
+- Each node has multiple cores
     - Our nodes have between 20-40 cores depending on the age and model of the node

 {{< figure src="cluster-sketch.jpg" >}}